KarMiles/campervan-adventures/README.md

 Site Owner Goals:

-7. As the Site Owner I want that prospective clients have multiple ways to engage with the company. **Site Owner goal:** Provide visitors with multiple ways to stay in contact with the company. **End business goal:** Maintain easy flow of comunication with clients. **Acceptance criteria:** Site provides Visitors with varied means of communication with the company, including: phone, email, links to company's social media outlets, possibility to sign up for a newsleter, and a possibility to visit in person.
+7. As the Site Owner I want that prospective clients have multiple ways to engage with the company. **Site Owner goal:** Provide visitors with multiple ways to stay in contact with the company. **End business goal:** Maintain easy flow of communication with clients. **Acceptance criteria:** Site provides Visitors with varied means of communication with the company, including: phone, email, links to company's social media outlets, possibility to sign up for a newsletter, and a possibility to visit in person.

 8. As the Site Owner I want that in case a non-existent page is being pulled and an error shows up the negative impact on Visitor's experience is minimized. **Site Owner goal:** Provide Visitors with positive experience even if error occurs. **End business goal:** Maximize revenue and customer retention by maintaining positive relations with custommers despite possible technical difficulties. **Acceptance criteria:** Site provides Visitors with positive experience even in case of an error.
 Error page should be positive and suggest further steps for the Visitor.
 The Visitor must not be forced to navigate by means outside the company's webpage e.g. through Back button on the browser.